 MUSI 1100 Music Fundamentals.
-(3) as needed
+(3) Fall

-Provides an introduction to elementary music theory, including scales, key signatures, staff notation, clefs, rhythm, meter, intervals, and general music terminology.
+Provides an introduction to elementary music theory, including scales, key signatures, staff notation, clefs, rhythm, meter, intervals, triad types, seventh-chord types and general music terminology.

 MUSI 1101 Theory 1.
-(3) Fall
+(3) Spring

 This course focuses on Diatonic Harmony and is designed to provide the student with the basics of music theory, including scales, key signatures, intervals, triads, beginning voice leading, harmony, figured bass, basic reductive and hierarchic graphing techniques.
 Some lab time will be devoted to Internet music resources and notation using FINALE.
 Other topics will include basic MAC computer skills, especially as they pertain to music theory and CAI in music theory.
 Must be taken with MUSI 1113.